Urigo/angular-meteor/README.md

       }
     ]);

 For larger applications with more complexed routes, it would be wise to consider using the [meteor-angular-ui-router](https://github.com/ccll/meteor-angular-ui-router) smart package for ngMeteor, which exposes the popular [ui-router](https://github.com/angular-ui/ui-router) module to ngMeteor.
-For those of you that have grown accustomed to the Meteor methods of routing, unfortunately ngMeteor is not yet ready to use with [Iron Router](https://github.com/EventedMind/iron-router), the initial render of the templates includes the AngularJS bindings however subsequent renders does not, but work is being done to make them work together.
+For those of you that have grown accustomed to the Meteor methods of routing, ngMeteor is compatabile with [Iron Router](https://github.com/EventedMind/iron-router).

 ### Module Injection
 If you have a module called myModule, for example: